DanDucVira/ProductLandingPage-2/README.md

 A another example of a product landing page website.

-One of the challages of FreeCodeCamp Responsive Web Design Projects - Build a Product Landing Page.
+One of the challenges of FreeCodeCamp Responsive Web Design Projects - Build a Product Landing Page.